algolia/instantsearch/docs/src/advanced/custom-components.md

 This is made possible because the `Component` mixin `injects` the searchStore.
 You can read more about the inject/provide feature on the [Vue.js documentation](https://vuejs.org/v2/api/#provide-inject).

-The search store will be automatically fetched from a parent [Index component](components/index.html) higher in the DOM tree.
+The search store will be automatically fetched from a parent [InstantSearch component](components/InstantSearch.html) higher in the DOM tree.

 As a reminder, you can also [provide your custom searchStore to any custom component](getting-started/search-store.html#manually-inject-the-search-store-into-components) as a property.